At TFX we've been doing taxes for U.S. expats for over 25 years

 Any U.S. person who already is, or is considering working as a contractor outside of the U.S.

-Understanding your tax obligations as a contractor is vital prior to accepting a job offer abroad.
+Understanding your tax obligations as a contractor is vital before accepting a job offer abroad.
 Safety in a conflict zone is priority number one.
-However you want to make sure that you are fairly compensated for the risks you are taking; therefore awareness of tax implications is something you must be aware of before taking the job.
+However, you want to make sure that you are fairly compensated for the risks you are taking and the tax implications are something you must be aware of before taking the job.

 Apply the considerations we discuss below when weighing job offers.
-More salary as a contractor may not necessarily be better from a financial position than accepting a lower paying job as a salaried employee.
+A higher salary as a contractor may not necessarily be better from a financial position than accepting a lower-paying job as a salaried employee.
 Read this guide as a tool to aid your job search and as a reference point to negotiate any potential job offers.

-Yes - contractors can certainly qualify for the Foreign Earned Income Exclusion (FEIE).
-However, in general, the nature of contractor employment terms does not allow using the Bona Fide Residence Test.
-Therefore, civilian contractors working abroad are limited to the Physical Presence Test.
-Therefore you must closely track your time spent in the U.S. (whether for personal or business reasons) in order to secure the ability to exclude up to $100K from taxable income.
+You must closely track your time spent in the U.S. (whether for personal or business reasons) in order to secure the ability to exclude up to $108K from taxable income.
 Depending on your home state, you may also be able to exclude your earnings at the state level.

 Can contractors utilize the Foreign Housing Exclusion and Foreign Tax Credit (FTC)?

-Generally, no. If the contractor is living on employer provided premises, they simply do not pay out of pocket housing expenses and do not qualify for the Foreign Housing Exclusion.
+That depends on their living arrangements.
+If the contractor is living on employer-provided premises and does not pay out-of-pocket housing expenses, they do not qualify for the Foreign Housing Exclusion.

-As far as Foreign Tax Credit (FTC) - U.S citizens abroad are able to utilize any tax paid to a foreign government towards their U.S. tax obligations.
-However, contractors almost never pay tax in the country of foreign employment, thus they do not have the ability to utilize the Foreign Tax Credit (FTC) mechanism to reduce tax on earnings remaining after exclusion of first $100K.
+The Foreign Tax Credit (FTC) allows U.S citizens abroad to utilize any tax paid to a foreign government towards their U.S. tax obligations.
+However, contractors almost never pay tax in the country of foreign employment, thus they do not have the ability to utilize the Foreign Tax Credit (FTC) mechanism to reduce tax on earnings remaining after exclusion of the first $108K.

-Unlike other expats, the biggest, most often ignored, and most expensive issue is that they must always file a State Tax Return unless their home of record is in tax-free U.S. state.
+The biggest, most often ignored, and most expensive issue for contractors is that they must always file a State Tax Return unless their home of record is in a tax-free U.S. state.
 Civilian contractors always file as full-year residents of the state that is indicated as their home of record on Form W-2.

 What are the tax deadlines for contractors?
 What if I work in a combat zone - do I get an automatic extension?

-Even when working in a war zone, you are still subject to normal tax filing deadlines and if they are abroad on April 15 they have an automatic 2 month extension until June (FBAR is due April 15th as of 2017, but there is an automatic extension until Oct 15 this year).
+Even when working in a war zone, you are still subject to normal tax filing deadlines.
+If you are abroad on April 15, you have an automatic 2-month extension until June 15.
+Similarly, the FBAR is due April 15 with an automatic extension until October 15.

-However, there is a penalty waiver available for Civilian Contractors working in direct support of military operations in the combat zones designated by an Executive Order from the President - http://www.irs.gov/uac/Combat-Zones.
-If qualified, one can obtain an extension of time to pay federal taxes for the period of service in the combat zone, plus 180 days after the last day in the combat zone.
+Civilian contractors working in direct support of military operations in designated combat zones can take advantage of a penalty waiver.
+If qualified, one can obtain an extension of time to pay federal taxes for the period of service in the combat zone, plus 180 days after their last day in the combat zone.
 If you have outstanding tax due (any tax due is owed by Apr 15; interest accrues from then on) - we can file for a penalty waiver to have this removed.